deborah-analytics/diabetes-risk-prediction-and-decision-support/data/README.md

 # Data Description

-This project uses the BRFSS 2021 Health Indicators dataset for diabetes prediction.
+This project uses the BRFSS 2021 Health Indicators dataset to support both multiclass diabetes risk prediction and a clinical decision-support application.

 ## Dataset Overview